mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 # Histopathology

 * Squamous cell carcinoma is a malignant epithelial tumor which originates in epidermis.
 * Tumor cells destroy the basement membrane and form sheets or compact masses which invade the subjacent connective tissue (dermis).
 * Tumor cells show signs of epithelial dysplasia.
 * Tumor cells may surround and destroy blood vessels, and may invade the lumina of vein or lymphatics.
 * In well differentiated carcinomas, tumor cells are pleomorphic/atypical, but resembling normal keratinocytes from prickle layer (large, polygonal, with abundant eosinophilic (pink) cytoplasm and central nucleus).
 Their disposal tends to be similar to that of normal epidermis: immature/basal cells at the periphery, becoming more mature to the centre of the tumor masses.
 Tumor cells transform into keratinized squamous and form round nodules with concentric, laminated layers, called "cell nests" or "epithelial/keratinous pearls".
 The surrounding stroma is reduced and contains inflammatory infiltrate (lymphocytes).
 * Poorly differentiated squamous carcinomas contain more pleomorphic cells and no keratinization.
-(H&E, ob. x10)

 \begin{figure}[H]
 \centering